desbma/rsop/README.md

 ## Why no `.desktop` support?

 - Supporting them means the program author that ships a `.desktop` file decides which MIME types to support, and which arguments to pass to the program.
 This is a wrong paradidm, as this is fundamentally a user's decision.
-- Many programs do not ship one, so this would not be enough anyway.
+- Many programs do not ship one, especially command line tools, so this would not be enough anyway.

 ## What does `rstop` stands for?